fabiolauria/RiboAbacus/Readme.txt

-Note that if the protein amounts are not available the entire corresponding column could be omitted.
+Note that if the protein amounts are not available, the corresponding values could be omitted (for ALL the mRNAs).
 In this case, in the variable PROTEIN_INPUT (see the "user definition part" in RiboAbacus.c) has to be set equal to 0.